Children & Youth

 Strategic conversations bringing together NGOs, donors, and policymakers to address funding priorities and key challenges facing the mental health space in the anti-trafficking sector.

-Speakers to be announced.
 Register now to secure your place.

 The MHAT Global Conference offers four distinct professional streams, each designed to provide targeted mental health insights and practical strategies for diverse roles within the anti-trafficking sector.